zentyal/zentyal/docs/en/user/mail.rst

      screen is displayed for the newly created user.

 #. **Action:**
    (This action is only required if you have disable the automatic creation of email accounts in `Users and Groups --> Default User Template --> Mail Account`).
-Introduce a name for the user mail account in :guilabel:`Create mail account` and create it.
+Enter a name for the user mail account in :guilabel:`Create mail account` and create it.

    Effect:
      The account has been added immediately and options to delete it